Lev Tahor: Jewish sect leaders arrested in Mexico jungle raid freed

 The group's compound, 11 miles (17.5km) north of Tapachula in Chiapas state, was raided after months of investigation and surveillance involving Mexican and Guatemalan authorities and a private four-man team from Israel including former Mossad and Shin Bet agents.

-About 20 sect members re moved from the compound were held at a government facility in the western town of Huixtla while authorities decided what to do with them.
+About 20 sect members removed from the compound were held at a government facility in the western town of Huixtla while authorities decided what to do with them.

 However, they broke out in dramatic scenes on Wednesday night, clambering over a guard who had fallen trying to stop them, and disappearing into the night.
 It is unclear where they have gone.